Working co-operatively with communities

 Community shares can save local shops and services, they can help finance renewable energy projects, they can support the local sports club, the list goes on.
 But they all add up to being able to help build stronger, more resilient and independent communities.
 Since 2009 over 120,000 people have invested more than £100m to support over 400 community businesses throughout the UK.

-Sarah is the Community Shares Development Officer, she will be working across the whole of Pembrokeshire to support and guide anyone who has enterprising ideas for their community assets or who want to find out more about how community shares might work in their area.
+Cris is the Community Shares Officer, he is working across the whole of Pembrokeshire to support and guide anyone who has enterprising ideas for their community assets or who want to find out more about how community shares might work in their area.

 Community shares are an ideal way for communities to invest in enterprises serving a community purpose.